 Pollutants in the air or water, such as asbestos, industrial waste, or cigarette smoke, can increase the cancer risk.
 Many chemicals are known to cause cancer, and many others are suspected of doing so.
 For example, asbestos exposure may cause lung cancer and mesothelioma Mesothelioma Mesothelioma is cancer of the thin, transparent, two-layered membrane that covers and lines the inside of the chest wall and abdomen.
 The most common symptoms are persistent chest pain and shortness... read more (cancer of the pleura).
 Exposure to pesticides is associated with a higher risk of some types of cancer (for example, leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
-Sometimes the development goes awry... read more and non-Hodgkin lymphoma Non-Hodgkin Lymphomas Non-Hodgkin lymphomas are a diverse group of cancers that develop in B or T cells (lymphocytes).
+Sometimes the development goes awry... read more and non-Hodgkin lymphoma Non-Hodgkin Lymphomas Non-Hodgkin lymphomas are a diverse group of cancers of types of white blood cell called lymphocytes.
 Often, lymph nodes in the neck, under the arms, or in the groin enlarge rapidly and painlessly... read more ).
 The time between exposure to the chemicals and development of the cancer may be many years.

 Exposure to the radioactive gas radon, which is released from soil, increases the risk of lung cancer.
 Normally, radon disperses rapidly into the atmosphere and causes no harm.
 However, when a building is placed on soil with a high radon content, radon can accumulate within the building, sometimes causing levels in the air that are sufficiently high enough to cause harm.
 Radon is breathed into the lungs, where it may eventually cause lung cancer.
 In exposed people who also smoke, the risk of lung cancer is further increased.